portlandcodeschool/frontend-freelancer/code_challenge_05/code_challenge_05.md

 ##Iteration 4

 * Repeat the steps of Iteration 3 to incorporate more polished styles
-* Pay special attention to any ways in which your new changes or markup have
+* Pay special attention to any ways in which your new changes or markup have changed or broken mobile styles
 * Look for opportunities to add "would be nice" features without compromising vital features

 ##Iteration 5